Leaving Care and Transition

 See also Staying Put Procedure.

 Young people may also 'stay put' in children's homes or other residential settings beyond the age of 18, if this enables them to complete an educational course or qualification.
-This needs to be considered at their first Looked After Review following his or her 16th birthday, and agreement obtained from the relevant Head of Service (Localities) and Head of Children in Care Provision.
+This needs to be considered at their first Looked After Review following their 16th birthday, and agreement obtained from the relevant Head of Service (Localities) and Head of Children in Care Provision.

-For a young person living in foster care, the first Looked After Review following his or her 16th birthday should consider whether a Staying Put placement should be an option.
+For a young person living in foster care, the first Looked After Review following their 16th birthday should consider whether a Staying Put placement should be an option.
 This will entail assessing the implications for both the young person and the foster carer.

-Within the aftercare service in Derbyshire, there is a worker with specific responsibility for assessing Staying Put and Supported Lodgings arrangements.
+Within the Leaving Care Service in Derbyshire, there is a worker with specific responsibility for assessing Staying Put and Supported Lodgings arrangements.

 Following the young person's 18th birthday, the legal basis on which they occupy the property (former foster home) changes (the legal term is that the young person becomes an 'excluded licensee' lodging in the home) - this should not denote that the young person will be treated differently than they were as a fostered child.